 - The Thesaurus – Users’ approaches to searching are as varied as they are.
 Input keywords into a trusty thesaurus to see what comes up.
 You’d be surprised at how many ways you can say the same thing once you start doing research.

-5 Best Keyword Research Tools
+5 Best Keyword Research Tools in 2021

 One of the best ways to carry out keyword research is to take advantage of the tools specifically created to do it!
 You have a ton of options for research tools, but we’ve narrowed the list to give you our top five.